idanlupinsky/aws-demo/README.md

 The public key should then be specified by name when spawning a new EC2 instance.
 The instance will be set up with the public key as one of the authorized keys allowed to log in as **ec2-user**.

-## Creating a custom Amazon Machine Image (AMI) -- "baking an image"
+## Creating a custom Amazon Machine Image (AMI)

 Several base images exist that can be used to spawn new EC2 instances (based on Amazon Linux, CentOS, Ubuntu, etc).

 When spawning a new instance we could provision the instance completely on-demand by running a a provisioning script.
 However, in order to save time and ensure our newly spawned instances are completely identical, we will will provision a template instance and save an image (AMI) that we will use later.
+This process is known as "baking an image".

 The following playbook creates a new EC2 instance only to configure it and save the template image.
 The instance is then shut down.